 “Traditionally students identifying as BAME that have attended our academy have not gone onto pursue a University education.
 The BAME Mentoring Programme, funded by NCOP and run through the University of Brighton, has allowed us to identify a group of students that have the potential to succeed at University but are limited by other factors, including: support for higher education from home; lack of understanding of University courses and entry requirements; lack of role models.
 The BAME Mentoring Programme, where our students get to work with UoB students, is starting to demystify ‘University’ and give our students clarity and belief in their ability to get there.”
 Phil Snelling – Assistant Principal: Raising Standards.
 HASLA

-There are a number of impacts this project is hoping to achieve;
+There are a number of impacts this project sets to achieve;

 - BAME school pupils have feel more confident, with raised aspirations, engagement and skills development.